Versioning

 Version Precedence

-When the version solver compares two different version numbers, the solver determines the preeminent version by comparing each field of the two versions from left to right.
-The version with the leftmost larger field will be the preeminent version.
+When the version solver compares two different version numbers, it determines the higher version by comparing each field from left to right.
+The version with the first larger (leftmost) field is considered the higher version.
 For example:

 Expression |